google/highwayhash/README.md

 sufficiently large compared to the service's provisioning.

-If the hash function is 'weak' (e.g. CityHash/Murmur), attackers can easily generate 'collisions' (inputs mapping to the same hash values) regardless of the seed.
+If the hash function is 'weak' (e.g. CityHash/Murmur), attackers can easily generate 'hash collisions' (inputs mapping to the same hash values) regardless of the seed.
 This causes `n^2` work for `n` requests to an unprotected hash table, which is unacceptable.

-By contrast, 'strong' hashes such as SipHash or HighwayHash require infeasible attacker effort to find a collision (an expected 2^32 guesses of `m` per the birthday paradox) or recover the seed (2^63 requests).
+By contrast, 'strong' hashes such as SipHash or HighwayHash require infeasible attacker effort to find a hash collision (an expected 2^32 guesses of `m` per the birthday paradox) or recover the seed (2^63 requests).
 These security claims assume the seed is secret.
 It is reasonable to suppose `s` is initially unknown to attackers, e.g. generated on startup or even per-connection.
 A timing attack by Wool/Bar-Yosef recovers 13-bit seeds by testing all 8K possibilities using